You’ll Love These 8 Meditation Room Paint Colors

 The key to creating a meditation room is to think of it as a small sanctuary, a place you go for self-care and peace.
 The purity of white paint provides a soothing backdrop, making your meditation room a place where you can clear your mind and shut out the world.
-Take tips for your meditation space from these 8 serene rooms.
+Take tips for your meditation room in your home by using one of these 8 serene meditation room paint colors.

 Dream up a blanket fort made from a richly colored hanging tent and a stack of quilts.
 Add a floral wallpaper on an ecru background for the ultimate in romantic retreats.